ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 # Mining Guide

 {% hint style="info" %}
-**For any questions and support queries regarding mining on Arweave, we strongly recommend that you join our** [**Discord server**](https://discord.gg/GHB4fxVv8B) **as this is the hub of our mining and developer communities.
-Here you will find plenty of community members and Arweave team members available to help you out** 🤖
+For any questions and support queries regarding mining on Arweave, we strongly recommend that you join our [**Discord server**](https://discord.gg/GHB4fxVv8B) and visit our [Github Discussions](https://github.com/ArweaveTeam/arweave/discussions) as these are the hubs of our mining and developer communities.
+There you will find plenty of community members and Arweave team members available to help you out 🤖
 {% endhint %}

 {% hint style="warning" %}